braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_engage.md

 ## Cohorts Destination integration

 {% alert note %}
 The Cohorts Destination is currently in early access.
-To get access to this feature  reach out to your Braze customer team.
+To get access to this feature, reach out to your Braze customer team.
 {% endalert %}

 ### Step 1: Create an Engage audience